dhadka/retro-board-creator/README.md

 * `driver` - The GitHub handle of the retro driver
 * `team` - The team name (if set)
 * `next-driver` - The GitHub handle of the following retro driver
+* `url` - The url to the current retro board (only available for issue creation and notifications)

 In addition, if a previous retro is found, the `last-retro` variable will be set which contains